-Straps and chains should be 2/3 - 3/4 of the way up on every gas cylinder and tightened at all times so gases do not fall over.
+Securing straps and/or chains should be 2/3 - 3/4 of the way up on every gas cylinder and tightened at all times so compressed gas tanks do not fall over.

 Airgas is the current contracted vendor for UVM.
 If you need compressed gases delivered, moved or removed, contact AIrgas in WIlliston, VT at 802-864-0324; they have a driver dedicated to be on UVM's campus daily.
 Be sure to give them your cell phone number so it can be listed on the delivery form; this way, the driver can reach you when the compressed gas is delivered.
 No compressed gas deliveries should be left in a hallway or lab unattended.